-It was founded by two sisters Edith and Mary Buller who named it after the village of Farlington near Portsmouth where their parents were buried.
-It was designed as a family school with an emphasis on Christian teaching for a maximum of just sixteen girls.
-It was only in 1955, that the school relocated to its present site at Strood Park near Horsham.
+Farlington House School was founded by sisters Edith and Mary Buller, who named it after the village of Farlington, near Portsmouth, where their parents were buried.
+Designed as a family school with an emphasis on Christian teaching, for a maximum of just 16 girls, Farlington relocated to its present site at Strood Park, near Horsham, in 1955.

 The Victorian Era

 By 1860, women outnumbered men to the extent that one in four was unlikely to find a husband.
 Men had been lost to war and emigration, and there were those who preferred being bachelors.
 But if women had no skills, no education, and no husbands to keep them, how could they support themselves?
 Some ladies became governesses, but it was often a lonely and poorly paid occupation; others, like the Buller sisters, became educational pioneers and such women were to form the backbone of the private school system for girls in the latter part of the 19th century.

 Edith, the first of eleven headmistresses to date in Farlington’s history, was an experienced Head of English, whilst her older sister Mary was in charge of housekeeping.
 They had already opened a school in Worthing four years before, but were driven out by a typhoid epidemic in the town.

 All went well until 1898 when Edith became seriously ill and she learned that she only had six months to live.
 She was determined to find someone to carry on the school as she had intended, and eventually found sisters, Isabel and Charlotte Moberly.
 The sisters had no formal training but Isabel had at least been to school and they were surrounded by education at home; their grandfather had been the Headmaster of Winchester College and their father was the Principal of Lichfield Theological College.

 Isabel was the more intellectual of the sisters, while Charlotte was more concerned with artistic and ‘drawing room' aspects of the girls’ education.